If you’re having non-emergency requests like:

 Whether by law or not, tenants should always clean up after their pets as a courtesy to others and the surrounding property.

 As you prepare to move in, here are a few items to help ensure a successful stay.
 When you sign your lease, we will provide you with the information you need to enjoy and care for your new home and login credentials for your tenant account.
 Please keep this information handy for easy reference throughout your stay.

 Move In Assessment

-Within 10 days of moving in, go through your new home thoroughly, list and email us any changes added to the inspection form that was given to you when you received the keys, this will be kept in your file and used at move out.
-Also note, the completed form stays in the leasing department and does not constitute a maintenance request.
-If during your assessment you find anything that needs maintenance, please submit a maintenance request through your online tenant account.
-We want you to enjoy your new home and will work with you to ensure the property is well maintained.
+Please note that the completed form remains in the leasing department and does not constitute a maintenance request.
+If, during your assessment, you find anything that needs maintenance, please submit a maintenance request through your online tenant account.
+We want you to enjoy your new home and will work with you to ensure the property is well-maintained.

 Tenant and Owner Responsibilities

 As a resident of a rental home managed by Real Property Management Azalea City, we want you to treat the home as if it were your own and be respectful of your neighbors.
 Taking good care of the property also leads to a faster return of your deposit when you move out.

 Your lease outlines your full responsibilities; however, below are some general responsibilities.